Bontoc, Southern Leyte

-Bontoc, officially the Municipality of Bontoc (Lungsod sa Bontoc; Bayan ng Bontoc), is a 4th class municipality in the province of Southern Leyte, Philippines.
+Bontoc, officially the Municipality of Bontoc (Lungsod sa Bontoc; Bayan ng Bontoc), is a municipality in the province of Southern Leyte, Philippines.
 According to the 2020 census, it has a population of 29,799 people.

 The town is home to the Bontoc Campus of the Southern Leyte State University, which offers agricultural and industrial courses.

 The town celebrates their fiesta in honor of the Holy Child Jesus.
 The Ulang Festival, held annually on January 15, is celebrated by colorful participants dancing in honor of the icon of the Señor Santo Niño (Holy Child Jesus).
 Some devotees to the Señor Santo Niño said that it can performed miracles that can heal sickness of those who touches the said icon.

 Etymology

 The name “Bontoc” is derived from an old creek called Bontoc creek near the present Roman Catholic Cemetery where old “pueblo” called Daan Lungsod existed during the early Spanish regime.